Dog-Friendly Cottages with Enclosed Gardens

 Are there gaps at ground level?
 Dogs that dig or squeeze under fences need a different kind of enclosure.
 Raised beds along fence lines, concrete footings, or stone walls handle this better than standard panel fencing.
 If your dog is a tunneller, ask the host directly.

 Is the garden separate from the parking area?
 Some cottages have gardens that open onto a shared driveway or car park.
 That's not enclosed in any meaningful sense if the gate gets left open when other guests arrive.
+Confirming this upfront keeps a dog-friendly cottages enclosed garden booking from turning into a shared-space surprise.

 Does "garden" mean your garden?
 In multi-unit properties or converted barns, the garden might be shared.
 Shared gardens with other dogs present aren't the same as having your own secure space.